Treatments & Services

 Compassionate Care for Those Facing Pregnancy Loss

-At Flinders Fertility, our Recurrent Pregnancy Loss Clinic, led by Prof Neil Johnson and Dr Toby Angstmann, is dedicated to supporting you with expert investigation, evidence-based treatments, and compassionate care.
-Our goal is to help you understand why this is happening and guide you towards a successful pregnancy.
+At Flinders Fertility, our Recurrent Pregnancy Loss Clinic, under the leadership of Medical Director, Prof Neil Johnson and Clinical Director, Dr Toby Angstmann offers you expert investigation and evidence-based treatment.
+We want to assist you in understanding why this is happening to you and help you achieve a successful pregnancy.

 Investigating the Causes of Recurrent Pregnancy Loss

-Recurrent pregnancy loss can have multiple causes, and finding the reason is the first step towards a solution.
-At our clinic, we perform a comprehensive investigation, which may include:
+Multiple factors may cause recurrent pregnancy loss, and identifying the cause is the first step toward a solution.
+At our clinic, we offer a full assessment which may involve the following;

 1. Genetic Testing

-• Parental Karyotyping – A blood test to check for chromosomal abnormalities in either partner.
+- Parental Karyotyping – A blood test to check for chromosomal abnormalities in either parent.

-• Preimplantation Genetic Testing (PGT-A) – Screening embryos during IVF for chromosomal issues that may lead to miscarriage.
+- Preimplantation Genetic Testing (PGT-A) – Screening of embryos during IVF for chromosomal abnormalities that may cause miscarriage.

 2. Uterine & Structural Assessments

-• Sonohysterogram (Saline Infusion Ultrasound) – A detailed assessment of the uterus and endometrial lining.
+- Saline Infusion Ultrasound (Sonohysterogram) – A detailed assessment of the uterus and endometrial lining.

 3. Hormonal & Metabolic Screening

-• PCOS & Insulin Resistance Testing – Hormonal imbalances can affect pregnancy maintenance.
+- PCOS & Insulin Resistance Testing – Hormonal imbalances may interfere with the maintenance of pregnancy.

 4. Blood Clotting & Immune System Testing

-• Thrombophilia Screening – Identifying inherited or acquired blood clotting disorders such as Factor V Leiden or Antiphospholipid Syndrome (APS).
+- Thrombophilia Screening – To identify inherited or acquired coagulopathies such as Factor V Leiden or antiphospholipid syndrome (APS).

 5. Sperm Quality Assessment

-• DNA Fragmentation Testing – High levels of sperm DNA damage can contribute to pregnancy loss.
+- DNA Fragmentation Testing – High levels of sperm DNA damage are known to contribute to pregnancy loss.

 Personalised Treatment Plans